 If the value of your property has risen, you may be in a lower loan-to-value (LTV) band since you first took out your mortgage.
 If this has happened to you there could be lower rates now available to you.
 You should first consider any charges or early repayment fees which might apply if you are still tied into your current deal.

 If you have the ability to overpay on your monthly payments but your lender either doesn’t let you overpay, or only lets you overpay a small amount it could be worth looking elsewhere.
 Again, you will need to consider any charges and fees you might have to pay for re-mortgaging.

 If your interest rates are due to increase

 If you aren’t on a fixed mortgage and the Bank of England’s base rate rises you may find that your interest rate and payments rise due to this.
-At the moment the base rate is at 0.1% and is unlikely to change anytime soon, however once the economy improves the base rate could begin to increase which could increase your interest rates in turn.

 To borrow more money

 If you are wanting to borrow more money and your current lender doesn’t agree to this, or offers poor terms, re-mortgaging could allow you to raise this money.
 The lender will want to know why you want to borrow this extra money, most often they will let you do this for home improvements or to pay off debt.
 But there is no guarantee that every lender will let you do this.
 In some cases, the lender might want evidence that the loan is being used for the proposed plan, especially if you are borrowing a large sum.